 Each year, the World Economic Forum (WEF) holds its second-largest event, the Annual Meeting of the New Champions, also known as Summer Davos, in Dalian, People’s Republic of China.
-Between the 1–3 July, Professor Frank Vetere and Zaher Joukhadar, from the Interaction Design Lab (IDL), attended the 2019 Summer Davos event, alongside PhD Candidate and Science Communicator, Jessica Vovers from the Melbourne School of Engineering and Science Gallery Melbourne.
+Between the 1–3 July, Professor Frank Vetere and Zaher Joukhadar, from the Human-Computer Interaction (HCI) group, attended the 2019 Summer Davos event, alongside PhD candidate and Science Communicator, Jessica Vovers from the Melbourne School of Engineering and Science Gallery Melbourne.
 This year’s theme was Globalization 4.0, focusing on worldwide economic challenges emerging from technological disruptions, environmental issues, and other key societal developments.

 For more information on Biometric Mirror, see the article by Professor Frank Vetere and Dr Niels Wouters ‘Holding a Black Mirror Up to Artificial Intelligence’.